Close-up of a tennis player preparing to serve on a clay court in Montevideo.

 Why Proper Hand Positioning Can Instantly Improve Your Tennis Game

-If your shots feel off or your grip keeps shifting during a rally, you might not need a new racket—you might just need to rethink how you hold it.
+If your shots feel off or your grip keeps shifting during a rally, you might not need a new racket.
+You might just need to rethink how you hold it.

 Surprisingly, one of the biggest sources of inconsistency in tennis isn’t swing mechanics or footwork.
 It’s your hand positioning on the racket.
 This small detail has a huge effect on control, comfort, and injury prevention.

-The Problem Most Recreational Players Don’t Realize
+The Problem Most Rec Players Don’t Realize

 Many players, especially those learning the game or returning after time off, develop habits that feel “natural” but actually work against them.
 For example: